5l1v3r1/splunk-covid-hunt/README.md

 `-o`<br/>`--outfile` | Path of file to output results.
 `--no-api` | Set to `True` to use Splunk web portal with Selenium browser automation instead of Splunk API.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## To-Do
+1. Add count of results to Slack notification
+    1. for searches usinf Selenium
+    1. for non-export API searches
+1. Add slack notification for completion of API searches using the `/export` endpoint

 ## Contributors
 Jordan O'Neill<br/>
 Naeem Budhwani<br/>